khangtd1103/Linear-Regression/README.md

-# Project Name
+# bike-sharing Linear Regression
-> Outline a brief description of your project.
+> Build a multiple linear regression model for the prediction of demand for shared bikes

 ## Table of Contents